Fire Island: 2012: Hurricane Sandy

 The island was heavily damaged by the high tides associated with Hurricane Sandy in 2012, including three breaches around Smith Point County Park on the sparsely populated eastern end of the island.
 The biggest breach, and politically the most difficult one to deal with because it is in a wilderness area, is at Old Inlet in the Otis Pike Wilderness Area just west of Smith Point County Park.
 Old Inlet is at the site of previous breaches (which have come and gone on their own) and was 108 ft wide after the storm on the south end and 1171 ft on February 28, 2013.
 Officials have been debating whether to close the breach and let nature take its course, as it has been flushing out the Great South Bay and improving water quality.
 But residents of the bayfront communities noted increased flooding after the storm.
 This was later found to be the result of several nor'easters and unrelated to the breaches.
 As of 2018, the breach remained open.
 Officials have moved to close the other two breaches, which are on either side of Moriches Inlet—one in Cupsogue County Park and the other in Smith Point County Park.

 Reports indicated that 80 percent of the homes, particularly those on the east end, were flooded, and 90 homes were completely destroyed.
 The storm also tore away about 75 feet of the dune coastline.
 But Fire Island was not hit as hard as other areas, with most of the 4,500 homes on the island surviving even if damaged, and significant home reconstruction has taken place.
 Officials credited the dune replenishment program with helping to spare the island.

-2025: Trump Administration National Park Service Funding cuts
+2025: National Park Service funding cut

-After the election of President Donald Trump to a second term, funding for the National Park Service and other federal agencies came under pressure from The Department of Government Efficiency (DOGE).
-These cuts led to negative impacts for Fire Island National Seashore including staff shortages and delays to the renovation of the Fire Island Lighthouse.
-Protests against cuts were held on March 1, 2025, in coordination with other "Protect Your Parks Protest" events held at other NPS units across the country.
+Early in President Donald Trump's second term, the Department of Government Efficiency (DOGE) cut funding for the National Park Service and other federal agencies.
+This caused staff shortages and other problems at Fire Island National Seashore and delayed the renovation of the Fire Island Lighthouse.
+Protests against the cuts were held on March 1, 2025, in coordination with other "Protect Your Parks Protest" events held at other NPS units across the country.